What Is Osgood-Schlatter Disease?

 - The pain gets better within 1 day with rest.

-- Wear shock-absorbing insoles in their sneakers and cleats.
+- Wear shock-absorbing insoles in your sneakers and cleats.

 - Put a heating pad or warm washcloth on the knee for 15 minutes before sports.